-A lyrical and moving story inspired by the people who see the world differently - and make it more wondrous.
-From the award-winning author of The Bone Sparrow and Wisp.
+A lyrical and moving story inspired by the people who see the world differently, from the award-winning author of The Bone Sparrow and Wisp.

 'Winning and wondrous, this picture book is a compelling appreciation of neurodiversity' Kirkus Reviews, starred review

 With the Curiosities, a whole world of wonders and possibles awaits . . .

 Miro wakes one morning to find the world isn't quite the way he thought it was.
 When the Curiosities choose Miro as the one they nest on, Miro is led to discover all the marvels waiting in the shadows where no-one else looks.
 Sometimes though, the Curiosities can make Miro feel alone and invisible in the darkness.

 But perhaps Miro isn't as alone as he thinks...